nbernardo96/ToDoChallenge/README.md

 # ToDo List Challenge

-This is a todo list web application that calls a Mock API, sorts the todo list items according to due dates and completion and marks items as completed when selected.
+This is a todo list web application that calls a Mock API, sorts the todo list items according to due dates and completion, and marks items as completed when selected.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Material UI](https://mui.com/material-ui/getting-started/overview/).

+## Environment

+* Before running scripts, create a `.env` file at the root of your project directory
+* Add `REACT_APP_API_KEY=<API_KEY>` inside your .env file and save
+    * Note that `<API_KEY>` is the API key you are given in order to make requests to the Mock API

 ## Available Scripts

+Install dependencies with:

+### `yarn install`

 In the project directory, you can run: